Things I've made.

 The way I work.

-Four habits I keep coming back to in serious work.
-Each one is wired into the site you're reading — the column on the right is the receipt, pulled straight from the source.
-Crack open devtools any time you want to check my math.
+Five habits I keep coming back to in serious work.
+Each one is wired into the site you're reading: the column on the right is the receipt, pulled straight from the source.
+Open devtools any time and check.

 I build in rings.

-Keeping the rings honest is forced clarity.
 The bus doesn't know about modes; modes don't know about features; features don't know about each other.
-Coupling is what makes systems brittle — the boundary is where I draw the line.
+Coupling is what makes systems brittle; the boundary is where I draw the line.

 Every byte earns its place.

-I treat dependencies and code lines like ingredients — every one has to earn its spot.
-This site has no third-party libraries, no build step, and a hard rule that no file is allowed to grow past 150 lines.
-(A small script checks all of that on save.)
+I treat dependencies and code lines like ingredients: every one has to earn its spot.
+This site has no third-party libraries, no build step, and every file stays small enough to read in one sitting.

 Constraints aren't about being a purist; they're how I keep the codebase legible six months later.
-The first time I cut a feature because a file was creeping past the line limit, I realized I didn't need that feature anyway.
+First time I cut a feature to keep a file small, I realized I didn't need it.
 Fast is a side-effect of small.

 - deps